teancom/flareboard/README.md

 ### Manual
 Copy the file ```bin/flareboard``` onto your computer.
 Put it either in a bin directory in your path or somewhere else.
-If you are using ruby 1.8.7, then you'll have to run ```sudo gem install json``` before it will work.

 ## Configuration